4-H True Leaders in Service - Community Service & Service Learning Experiences

 This April, as part of True Leaders in Service and National Volunteer Appreciation Month, 4-H'ers are putting their pledge into action, "I pledge...my hands to larger service...".
 This year, more than any other since the National 4-H Day of Service was implemented, our communities and country are in need of service and 4-H members, families and clubs have been stepping up to provide that support.

-We ask that all 4-H members, families, and clubs register the service outreach efforts they have conducted or plan to conduct during the months of March, April and May, that demonstrate their support of their communities.
+We ask that all 4-H members, families, and clubs register the service outreach efforts they have conducted or plan to conduct during the months of March, April, May and June that demonstrate their support of their communities.
 This registration form provides a spot to identify if planned service experiences were or will be conducted as a 4-H club, a 4-H family, or an individual 4-H member service project.
 We know many club conduct multiple service outreach efforts and we encourage you to register and report on all of those efforts.

 4-H Club engagement in service is a valued part of the Illinois Extension 4-H experience for thousands of youth each year and teaches valuable lessons.
 There is a tremendous need for service to support the physical and mental health of our communities so we do want to provide safe ways in which 4-H clubs and members can provide those services.
 A box is provided in the registration form for you to check that you WILL adhere to the health and safety guidelines provided.
 Projects that involve individuals gathering or meeting together are not an option at this time.

 Planning Your Service Experience

 While the Community Service Categories that are identified in this registration process align with all of our programming outreach areas, we are encouraging 4-H clubs to consider focusing on service that align with:

 - Global Citizenship, Family Support & Community Improvement -